reactgraphqlacademy/thinking-in-react/README.md

 ## 🏋️‍♀️ Bonus exercise

-- Abstract the `button` component that is inside the `Navbar` component and the `Menu` component into its own `Button` component.
+- Create an abstraction of the `button` component that is inside the `Navbar` component and the `Menu` component into its own `Button` component.
+By creating an abstraction I mean, create a component.
 Do we know ahead of time who are the children of the `Button` component?
 Try to use the prop called `children` for the elements displayed inside the button.
 - Can we move the `isMenuOpen` state inside the menu?
 Does it conflict with the idea of "lifting the state up".
 - If you look at the [React Profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html) when you open and close the menu, is the whole app being rendered?
 If so, how can we avoid that and still lift the state up?